sahilmishra0012/Automated-Attendance-System-using-Facial-Recognition/README.md

 ### Prerequisites

 The Python libraries needed for this project are in requirement.txt files.
 These libraries can be easily installed using pip over requirement.txt.

+Apart from these, MySql needs to be installed in the system as it is used to store database of students.

 ### Installing